4-en/vidcat/README.md

 - Display images in the terminal using half-block rendering for higher resolution.
 - Scale images to fit the terminal dimensions.
-- Support for basic video frame rendering (future feature).
+- Support for basic video rendering, including subtitles (future feature).

 ## Installation